 Hypocritical Humor: In one episode, Harriette recruits the girls for a beauty contest and they initially refuse because of the thought of there being a bathing suit competition but join when they're assured there isn't one or anything like it.
 Come the actual contest, Maxine wears a pretty skanky outfit during the talent showcase.

-I Let Gwen Stacy Die: The Season 2 episode "I Should Have Done Something," where Carl blames himself for a hostage situation gone tragically wrong, even though he and fellow officers followed procedure to the letter.
-What had happened was that a drug-crazed man robbed a convenience store and took an elderly man hostage, but just as it appears Carl has successfully negotiated with the suspect to free his hostage, the young man shoots the hostage in the head, killing him instantly.
+I Let Gwen Stacy Die: The Season 2 episode "I Should Have Done Something," where Carl blames himself for a hostage situation gone tragically wrong, even though he and his fellow officers followed procedure to a T. What had happened was that a drug-crazed man robbed a convenience store and took an elderly man hostage, but just as it appears Carl has successfully negotiated with the suspect to free his hostage, the young man shoots the hostage in the head, killing him instantly.
 Carl finally gets closure when he meets with the hostage's widow at a cemetery, and learns that no one (except for the robber) is responsible.

 Steve even acts like this sometimes.
 During the episode "Hell Toupee", he outright tells Myra that "As soon as I get a feeling that Laura wants me, I'm done with you."